 Jeremy called his wife.

-Jeremy agreed because he had no choice and was more than happy not to go to her mother's house and get a trailer load of insults, not to go to his wife's workplace and be treated like a beggar and not to go to the school where the police might be involved.
+Jeremy agreed because he had no choice.
+However, he was more than happy not to go to her mother's house and get a trailer load of insults, not to go to his wife's workplace and be treated like a beggar and not to go to the school where the police might be involved.

-As Eva knew where and when he had to go she would make sure that he would not be deployed by any other member of staff and designed that he would have to take her to an invented errand at three.
+As Eva knew where and when he had to go she would make sure that he would not be deployed by any other member of staff.
+She designed that he would have to take her to an invented errand at three.